 We are deeply sorry for your loss - the staff at Shoshone Funeral Service

-Cremation will take place and per his wishes, no services are planned at this time.
-Memories of Clyde and messages of condolence may be sent to his family online at www.shoshonefuneralservice.com.
-Shoshone Funeral Services, Kellogg, ID, is assisting the Bailey family with arrangements.
+Memories of Elsie and messages of condolence may be sent to her family online at www.shoshonefuneralservice.com.
+Shoshone Funeral Services of Kellogg, ID, is assisting the Magnuson family with arrangements.